Published on EdNC.org, by Multi-Classroom Leader Molly Whelan

 Now under the leadership of Principal Erica Jordan-Thomas, Ranson is in its fourth year as an Opportunity Culture school, and I am a multi-classroom leader (MCL) for a three-teacher team.
 We MCLs wear many hats every day—we coach our team teachers using the Real-Time Teacher Coaching method from CT3 that involves live coaching through walkie-talkies, analyze assessment data, pull small groups, and plan lessons.
 At this high-needs school, we’re successful in large part because of the support and professional development we MCLs get from Ms. Jordan-Thomas in our weekly meetings as the instructional leadership team.

 At Ranson, Opportunity Culture has helped us retain more teachers and filled most or all openings before the school year.
 However, as in all schools, sometimes the school must hire long-term substitutes when a teacher leaves midyear or takes extended leave.
-Read an edited and condensed version of their talk here….
+Here’s an edited and condensed version of our talk.
+You can also watch a video of our conversation (above).